j-andrews7/STRprofiler/docs/index.rst

 License
 =======

-**strprofiler** is released on the MIT license.
+**STRprofiler** is released on the MIT license.
 You are free to use, modify, or redistribute it in almost any way, provided you state changes to the code, disclose the source, and use the same license.
 It is released with zero warranty for any purpose and I retain no liability for its use. `Read the full license <https://github.com/j-andrews7/strprofiler/blob/master/LICENSE>`_ for additional details.

 Reference
 =========

-If you use **strprofiler** in your research, please cite the following:
+If you use **STRprofiler** in your research, please cite the following:
 Jared Andrews, Mike Lloyd, & Sam Culley.
-(2024). j-andrews7/strprofiler: v0.2.0 (v0.2.0).
+(2024). j-andrews7/strprofiler: v0.3.0 (v0.3.0).
 Zenodo. https://doi.org/10.5281/zenodo.7348386

 Indices and tables
 ==================